KungPhoo/ba67-basic/readme.md

 If you're familiar with the C64/C128, you will quickly find yourself comfortable with this interpreter.
 But BASIC is also a very easy to learn programming language as well as an operating system.
 So it suits perfectly for beginners as well.

 Many have programmed BASIC interpreters before, so why another?
-Well, they all had some sort of limitations, that I don't want.
+Well, they all had some sort of limitations, or were written in some strange language that I don't like.

 This BASIC is compatible with COMMODORE's BASIC V7, but also features some improvements.